4.1.2. Randomised clnical trails

 The US Agency for Health Care Research and Quality (AHRQ) published a comprehensive document on ‘good registry practices’ entitled Registries for Evaluating Patient Outcomes: A User's Guide, 3rd Edition, which provides methodological guidance on planning, design, implementation, analysis, interpretation and evaluation of the quality of a registry.
 There is a dedicated section for linkage of registries to other data sources.
 The EU PARENT Joint Action developed methodological and governance guidelines to facilitate cross-border use of registries.

-The randomised registry trial is a new study design that combines the robustness of randomised studies with the higher generalisability of registry data, see section 5.6.3.
+The randomised registry trial is a new study design that combines the robustness of randomised studies with the higher generalisability of registry data, see Chapter 5.6.3.

 In assessing both safety and effectiveness, special populations can be identified based on age (e.g., paediatric or elderly), pregnancy status, renal or hepatic function, race, or genetic differences.
 Some registries are focused on these particular populations.
 Examples of these are the birth registries in Nordic countries.

 The FDA’s Guidance for Industry-Establishing Pregnancy Exposure Registries advises on good practice for designing a pregnancy registry with a description of research methods and elements to be addressed.
-The Systematic overview of data sources for drug safety in pregnancy research provides an inventory of pregnancy exposure registries and alternative data sources on safety of prenatal drug exposure and discusses their strengths and limitations.
-Example of population-based registers allowing to assess outcome of drug exposure during pregnancy are EUROCAT, the European network of registries for the epidemiologic surveillance of congenital anomalies, and the pan-Nordic registries which record drug use during pregnancy as illustrated in Selective serotonin reuptake inhibitors and venlafaxine in early pregnancy and risk of birth defects: population based cohort study and sibling design (BMJ 2015;350:h1798).
+The Systematic overview of data sources for Drug Safety in pregnancy research provides an inventory of pregnancy exposure registries and alternative data sources on safety of prenatal drug exposure and discusses their strengths and limitations.
+Example of population-based registers allowing to assess outcome of drug exposure during pregnancy are the European network of registries for the epidemiologic surveillance of congenital anomalies EUROCAT, and the pan-Nordic registries which record drug use during pregnancy as illustrated in Selective serotonin reuptake inhibitors and venlafaxine in early pregnancy and risk of birth defects: population based cohort study and sibling design (BMJ 2015;350:h1798).

-For paediatric populations, detailed information on neonatal age (e.g. in days, not just in years), pharmacokinetic differences and organ maturation need to be considered.
+For paediatric populations, specific and detailed information as neonatal age (e.g. in days, not just in years), pharmacokinetic parameters and organ maturation need to be considered and is usually missing from the classical datasources, therefore paediatric specific registries are important.
 The CHMP Guideline on Conduct of Pharmacovigilance for Medicines Used by the Paediatric Population provides further relevant information.
 An example of registry which focuses on paediatric patients is Pharmachild, which captures children with juvenile idiopathic arthritis undergoing treatment with methotrexate or biologic agents.

 Spontaneous reports of adverse drug effects remain a cornerstone of pharmacovigilance and are collected from a variety of sources, including healthcare providers, national authorities, pharmaceutical companies, medical literature and more recently directly from patients.
 EudraVigilance is the European Union data processing network and management system for reporting and evaluation of suspected adverse drug reactions (ADRs).
 The Global Individual Case Safety Reports Database System (VigiBase) pools reports of suspected ADRs from the members of the WHO programme for international drug monitoring.
 These systems deal with the electronic exchange of Individual Case Safety Reports (ICSRs), the early detection of possible safety signals and the continuous monitoring and evaluation of potential safety issues in relation to reported ADRs.
 The report Characterization of databases (DB) used for signal detection (SD) of the PROTECT project shows the heterogeneity of spontaneous databases and the lack of comparability of SD methods employed.
 This heterogeneity is an important consideration when assessing the performance of SD algorithms.